FST777/cayman/README.md

   Spil Games.
 They later graciously agreed for it to be released as Open Source software.
-- Again for internal use, cayman was dockerified and fleshed out a bit at InterNLnet (part of Tele2 NL, now part of T-Mobile NL).
+- Again for internal use, cayman was dockerified and fleshed out a bit at InterNLnet (then part of Tele2 NL).

 ## License